uccmisl/dashc/README.md

 If you have an issue, please create a new one in github with necessary information (type of MPD file, OS version and etc.).

 ## FAQ

+Q: I have opam 1.2.2 already, do I really need to install opam 2.0.0?

+A: Yes, read the <https://opam.ocaml.org/blog/opam-2-0-0-repo-upgrade-roadmap/>.

 Q: X package (dependency) cannot be installed.